 "I'm afraid that would let in the rain," Millicent said.

 "If it could let in the rain," Bertram suggested, "it could let in a wolf!
 I'll bet a wolf could even blow it down!"
 Then he thought for a moment.
 "I think we should build ourselves a house made from sticks.
-I can just see it!
+I can just see it in my mind!
 It would be great!"

 "I'm pretty sure that will let in rain, too," Millicent pointed out.
 "I think we should build it out of stones, and we should hire a contractor."
 She imagined herself checking out house plans.
 "It should have a nice kitchen, and a bedroom with three little beds," she said.